 This design is part of the standard repertoire of Fannie Nampeyo and was also frequently used by her daughters on their pottery.
 Pot 2020-18 is well-formed and painted.
 What is unusual is that it is signed with the name of Fannie’s son, Harold (Polacca) Nampeyo.
-I know of only three pots by Harold.
+I know of only four pots signed with Harold’s name..
 One was item #30 in the 1983 exhibit “Nampeyo of Hano and Five Generations of her Descendants” at the Adobe Gallery, then in Albuquerque.
 (Catalog on file.)
-A second pot signed “Harold Nampeyo” was sold on Ebay several years ago, provenance unknown, though the buyer is looking for me.
+A second pot was part of Rick Dillingham’s collection and is illustrated in his Fourteen Families book (1994:31).
+A third pot signed “Harold Nampeyo” was sold on Ebay several years ago, provenance unknown, though the buyer is looking for me.
 Finally there is pot 2020-18, which may also have been purchased from Adobe Gallery.
 (See “Purchase History,” below.)
 I added pot 2020-18 to this collection, not because it is a great pot. but rather because it seems to represent a rare link between grandmother Fannie Nampeyo and Harold’s three pottery-making children (Clinton, Vernida, and Reva).

 The signature is clear and unambiguous.
 Yet the pot may have a story to tell that is radically different than what its signature indicates, but this suggestion needs to be held until pot 2020-18 is described.